 A social work major will allow you to pursue social and economic justice as well as the improved well-being of individuals, families, groups, and communities.
 You will prepare to become an ethical and competent practitioner and can look forward to being a life-long learner who contributes to the profession.
 A degree in social work from an accredited educational institution is a prerequisite to becoming a Licensed Social Worker in Ohio.

 If you have previously completed an associate degree in sign language interpreting, Wright State’s bachelor’s degree program will help you become more skilled and open doors for you to be even more effective at helping others.
-You can work with deaf and hard of hearing communities and with those familiar with deaf culture and interpreting.
+You can work with deaf and hard-of-hearing communities and with those familiar with deaf culture and interpreting.

 Elizabeth Talbot, Ph.D., Chair, Social Work

-Leslie Neyland-Brown, Ph.D., Chair, Human Services
+Huma Bashir, Ph.D., Interim Chair, Human Services